Treneague Lawn Chamomile Plants.

 Word soon spread and the plants were distributed far and wide,even ending up in Royal Gardens.

-Our plants are grown from division and as they do not flower cannot be propagated by seed.
+Only available from division - These plants do not flower and cannot be propagated by seed.

 The flowering chamomile of both the Roman and German varieties can grow up to 24" and would not really be tidy enough as a lawn although they are delightful in their own right and are widely used in natural remedies.

-This cloned of variety Treneague which will grow to only 6" but far less if it is walked on occasionally.
+This cloned variety Treneague will grow to only 6" but far less if it is walked on occasionally.